psannielee/blog/_posts/2019-07-30-what-5-democratic-candidates-websites-can-tell-you.md

 ![Elizabeth Warren's landing page and homepage](/assets/img/warren_landing_home.jpg "Elizabeth Warren's landing page and homepage")

-Navigating to [her homepage](https://elizabethwarren.com/){:target="_blank"}, a popover immediately asks me if I want to donate.
+Navigating to [her homepage](https://elizabethwarren.com/){:target="_blank"}, a popover immediately asked me if I want to donate.
 No, thank you, I am just looking for information, and your popover is really annoying.
 I can only wonder what the effectiveness of that is, but then again, I don't think the majority of people seeking out candidate websites are comparing them like I am.
 After closing the popover, there's an annoying sticky banner on the bottom asking if I want to donate.
-NO. I clicked your popover away, do I really want to have this annoying banner there?!
+NO. I clicked the popover away, do I really want to have this annoying banner there?!
 I get it, candidates need to raise money to stay in the race, but I am just looking for some information!
 In addition to the annoying sticky bottom banner, there's another banner at the top of the page urging me to attend or host a watch party for the debate.
-When I click on it, it leads to a page which leads to another page where I can sign up to volunteer.
-I'm seriously wondering at this point what's more important for her campaign&mdash;volunteering or raising money?
+When I clicked on it, it led to a page which led to another page where I could sign up to volunteer.
+I was seriously wondering at this point what's more important for her campaign&mdash;volunteering or raising money?
 These banners are irritating, though luckily only the bottom one is sticky.

 ![Elizabeth Warren's CTAs](/assets/img/warren_ctas.jpg "Elizabeth Warren's CTAs")

 In addition to these two CTA banners, when you scroll down the home page a little bit, there's a carousel of inspiring text that then lands on "Will you join our fight in your neighborhood?" with the button "I'm all in" and the other option, "I'm not sure yet."
 OK, seriously, three CTAs on the homepage and nothing else but a video in the background like Bernie.
 Scrolling down the homepage and there's more actions for you to take: sign up for the email list, RSVP for events, find events near you, another "Join us" and "I'm in" CTA, and finally, another email list sign up CTA.
-I count a total of *seven* CTAs on the homepage, and that's not also counting the "Donate" button at the top right which is sticky with the rest of the top navigation.
+I counted a total of *seven* CTAs on the homepage, and that's not also counting the "Donate" button at the top right which is sticky with the rest of the top navigation.

-When I navigate to the hamburger menu, I like the big, bold font, the color scheme, and the clear menu item names.
+When I navigated to the hamburger menu, I liked the big, bold font, the color scheme, and the clear menu item names.
 However, good Lord, there's *yet another* CTA to donate money built directly into the navigation menu.
 I get it, you want me to donate my money or time.
 I used to joke at my last job about integrating more pop-ups and more popovers for user retention, but Warren's website is giving me a run for my money.

 ![Elizabeth Warren's navigation and issues page](/assets/img/warren_nav_issues.jpg "Elizabeth Warren's navigation and issues page")

-Clicking on "Issues," there's also a short summary at the top with a video featuring Warren herself (I don't click; I don't watch videos, I'm more of a reader).
+Clicking on "Issues," there's also a short summary at the top with a video featuring Warren herself (I didn't click; I don't watch videos, I'm more of a reader).
 The issues are divided up into what seems like a bunch of buzzwords in today's political climate; "End Washington Corruption" and "Strengthen Our Democracy" are two examples.
 You can tap on them to read an explanation on what the problem is and what Warren's solutions are.
 For me, they're surprisingly not very detailed considering that she's known for having a plan for everything, including
 [fixing a comedienne's love life](https://www.npr.org/2019/05/20/724935521/sen-elizabeth-warren-has-a-plan-for-everything-including-your-love-life){:target="_blank"}.

-**The Verdict:** I generally like the style of Elizabeth Warren's website with the bold sans serif fonts and navigation is pretty straightforward.
+**The Verdict:** I generally liked the style of Elizabeth Warren's website with the bold sans serif fonts and navigation is pretty straightforward.
 But the huge minus point is the amount of CTAs; a sticky bottom banner with a sticky top navigation that has a donate button.
 I get it, it's a campaign and the main goal at this point is to fundraise enough money to stay in the game.
-But I just want some information and I don't want to click on any of these CTAs.
+But I just wanted some information and I didn't want to click on any of these CTAs.

 ## Showing Some Personality:
 ### Kamala Harris

-[Kamala Harris' campaign website](https://kamalaharris.org/){:target="_blank"} is ranked fifth for me when I search for it, after her Wikipedia entry, Twitter account, and articles from Business Insider and the Wall Street Journal.
-If I search in incognito, it's ranked third after Wikipedia and Twitter.
-Similar to Elizabeth Warren's site, I encounter a popover immediately asking me to donate.
-As with all the other websites, I click on close.
+[Kamala Harris' campaign website](https://kamalaharris.org/){:target="_blank"} was ranked fifth for me when I searched for it, after her Wikipedia entry, Twitter account, and articles from Business Insider and the Wall Street Journal.
+When I searched in incognito, it's ranked third after Wikipedia and Twitter.
+Similar to Elizabeth Warren's site, I encountered a popover immediately asking me to donate.
+As with all the other websites, I clicked on close.
-Interestingly, the popover doesn't appear if I navigate to Google and back to the website (Warren's website has the popover every time, it seems).
+Interestingly, the popover didn't appear when I navigated to Google and back to the website (it seemed Warren's website had the popover every time).
 Harris' homepage also has several CTAs: a sticky top banner for donations, a sticky top navigation below the sticky top banner with a donate button, a sign up for an email list as well as mobile alerts, and another donation CTA.
-Perhaps most relevant to me is that Harris' website is the first one to have any sort of GDPR-specific notification, which I think is pretty cool.
+Perhaps most relevant to me is that Harris' website is the first one to have any sort of GDPR-specific notification, which I thought was pretty cool.
 To me, this means her team is not just thinking about the Americans in the US, but also people abroad, whether or not they're Americans, and what the digital laws are.
 Way to respect GDPR.

 ![Kamala Harris' CTA and homepage](/assets/img/harris_cta_home.jpg "Kamala Harris' CTA and homepage")

-When I click on the menu, I notice a few things.
+When I clicked on the menu, I noticed a few things.
 First, the "En español" option is at the top, which I guess makes sense for a senator from California.
-I'm not quite sure where to get policy details, but reading all of the points, it's process of elimination that it's "Our America."
-The one thing I find really interesting is that the menu links to various social media accounts, including
+I wasn't quite sure where to get policy details, but reading all of the points, it was process of elimination that it's "Our America."
+The one thing I found really interesting is that the menu links to various social media accounts, including
 [Medium](https://medium.com/@KamalaHarris){:target="_blank"} and [Spotify](https://open.spotify.com/user/kamalaharris){:target="_blank"} (her summer playlist is pretty dope, even if it's not my usual taste in music).
-When I get to the page where I can find policy issues, I notice there's a lot of white space and the headlines for each section almost appear smaller than "Read more."
+When I got to the page where I could find policy issues, I noticed there's a lot of white space and the headlines for each section almost appear smaller than "Read more."
 Regardless, it's pretty easy to find the issues that are important to me.

 ![Kamala Harris' navigation and issues page](/assets/img/harris_nav_issues.jpg "Kamala Harris' navigation and issues page")